dmehta09/user_management_api_doc/#Witsby User management API Documentation.md

   - GraphQL errors (like validation issues) are encapsulated in the `errors` array in the response.
 ​
 - **Test Scenarios**
-  - Create a new level with valid data and authorization.
+  - Create or Update a new level with valid data and authorization.
-  - Create a level without providing required fields.
+  - Create or Update a level without providing required fields.
-  - Create a level without authorization.
+  - Create or Update a level without authorization.
-  - Create a level with an existing name.
+  - Create or Update a level with an existing name.
 ​
 - **Test Cases**
 ​
-  - 2.1 **Create a new level with valid data and authorization**
+  - 2.1 **Create or Update a new level with valid data and authorization**
     - **Given**: User is authorized and sends a valid `Authorization` header with valid level data.
     - **When**: User sends a `POST` request to create a level.
     - **Then**: Server responds with status `200 OK` and returns the created level.
 ​
-  - 2.2 **Create a level without providing required fields** ​
+  - 2.2 **Create or Update a level without providing required fields** ​
     - **Given**: User is authorized but sends incomplete level data.
     - **When**: User sends a `POST` request to create a level.
     - **Then**: Server responds with status `400 Bad Request`.
 ​
-  - 2.3 **Create a level without authorization**
+  - 2.3 **Create or Update a level without authorization** ​
-​
     - **Given**: User does not send an `Authorization` header but provides valid level data.
     - **When**: User sends a `POST` request to create a level.